pingcap/docs-cn/ticdc/ticdc-overview.md

 | v4.0.11 or an earlier v4.0 version, v5.0.0-rc | It is a changefeed configuration item and specifies temporary file directory for the `file` sorter and `unified` sorter. | In these versions, `file` sorter and `unified` sorter are **experimental features** and **NOT** recommended for the production environment. <br/><br/> If multiple changefeeds use the `unified` sorter as its `sort-engine`, the actual temporary file directory might be the `sort-dir` configuration of any changefeed, and the directory used for each TiCDC node might be different. | It is not recommended to use `unified` sorter in the production environment. |
 | v4.0.12, v4.0.13, v5.0.0, and v5.0.1 |  It is a configuration item of changefeed or of `cdc server`. | By default, the `sort-dir` configuration of a changefeed does not take effect, and the `sort-dir` configuration of `cdc server` defaults to `/tmp/cdc_sort`.
 It is recommended to only configure `cdc server` in the production environment.<br /><br /> If you use TiUP to deploy TiCDC, it is recommended to use the latest TiUP version and set `sorter.sort-dir` in the TiCDC server configuration.<br /><br /> The `unified` sorter is enabled by default in v4.0.13, v5.0.0, and v5.0.1.
 If you want to upgrade your cluster to these versions, make sure that you have correctly configured `sorter.sort-dir` in the TiCDC server configuration. | You need to configure `sort-dir` using the `cdc server` command-line parameter (or TiUP). |
 |  v4.0.14 and later v4.0 versions, v5.0.2 and later v5.0 versions, later TiDB versions | `sort-dir` is deprecated.
 It is recommended to configure `data-dir`.  |  You can configure `data-dir` using the latest version of TiUP.
 In these TiDB versions, `unified` sorter is enabled by default.
 Make sure that `data-dir` has been configured correctly when you upgrade your cluster.
 Otherwise, `/tmp/cdc_data` will be used by default as the temporary file directory. <br /><br /> If the storage capacity of the device where the directory is located is insufficient, the problem of insufficient hard disk space might occur.
 In this situation, the previous `sort-dir` configuration of changefeed will become invalid.| You need to configure `data-dir` using the `cdc server` command-line parameter (or TiUP).  |

+### Compatibility with temporary tables

+Since v5.3.0, TiCDC supports [global temporary tables](/temporary-table.md#global-temporary-tables).
+Replicating global temporary tables to the downstream using TiCDC of a version earlier than v5.3.0 causes table definition error.

+If the upstream cluster contains a global temporary table, the downstream TiDB cluster is expected to be v5.3.0 or a later version.
+Otherwise, an error occurs during the replication process.

+## Troubleshoot TiCDC

+For details, refer to [Troubleshoot TiCDC](/ticdc/troubleshoot-ticdc.md).